ChristerNilsson/Lab/2020/008-LatticeMultInteractive/README.md

 * Draw 8
 * 1*8 = 8
 * 9*8 = 72
-* The sum of the last stripe is 2.
-Go left and down
+* The last stripe is 2
-* The middle stripe is 15.
-1 goes to the next stripe
+* The middle stripe is 15
+	* 1 goes to the next stripe as carry
+	* 5 goes to this stripe
 * The first stripe is 1
 * The result of 19 x 8 is 80 + 72 = 152